SPH73/Santorini-nail-bar/README.md

 4. Navigation

     The navbar remains in the desired ```position: sticky;``` ```top: 0;``` when scrolling and the links take the user to the expected section of the page.
 This was important for a single scrolling page and in order to achieve this I needed to remove the ```<nav>``` from  ```<header>``` and place it just beneath.
     The problem with the collapsed navbar dropdown when on mobile screens is that when it is clicked to go to another section of the page it stays open and this is a problem when it is dark as it hides the content underneath.
-As I don't know how to resolve that I can't do anything about it and the navbar needs to be clicked again to hide it.
+As I don't know how to resolve that, I can't do anything about it and the navbar needs to be clicked again to hide it.
 Another student has given me a work around with some custom java script as this is a really bad user experience and cannot be left as it is.
+It still isn't perfect as a bit of the content is remains hidden by the navbar but it is a lot better.
+I have not been able to resolve it before the deadline.
 Please see reference in Credits.

 5. Contact